 On May 30th I began my adventure as the 2024 American Academy of Underwater Science (AAUS) Mitchell Scientific Diving Research Intern for the Our World-Underwater Scholarship Society (OWUSS).
 The first leg of my journey began in New York City where I got to attend the 50th anniversary of OWUSS.
 This was my first introduction to the society, so I was definitely a bit nervous.
 The nerves quickly went away after the first event which was lightening talks with previous scholars and interns.
 These talks were a great way to hear about where previous interns and scholars are now and where I could be in the future.

-After New York, I was even more eager to begin my internship on June 10th.
-With a 6AM flight from Boston, I finally took off for Washington.
-As I left the east coast and everything I knew, I was excited, but a little nervous.
-This was going to be my first time on the west coast, and I wasn’t sure how similar diving would be to back home or what it would be like living at a marine center.
+After New York, I was even more eager to begin my internship so on June 10th, with a 6AM flight from Boston, I took finally took off for Washington.
+As I left the east coast and everything I knew, I was excited but a little nervous because this was going to be my first time on the west coast, and I wasn’t sure how similar diving would be to back home or what it would be like living at a marine center.

-I spent my summer at Shannon Point Marine Center (SPMC) along with the 2024 AAUS Somers intern Teagan Cunningham; two Research Experiences for Undergraduates (REU) diving interns, Ana Hoffman-Sole and Larkin Garden, as well as six other REU interns Will, Holly, Angel, Mackenzie, Amy, and Kelita; and two Western Washington University art residents Birdie and Myrie.
-This summer, I got to work with a few local organizations on underwater projects as well as help the scientific diving class attain their AAUS scientific diving certification.
-This was also a chance to improve my diving and leadership skills by assisting Dr. Derek Smith, the laboratory manager and research assistant professor, as well as Capt.
-Nathan Schwarck, the Dive Safety Officer (DSO), as they teach the AAUS scientific diving course.
+I spent my summer at Shannon Point Marine Center along with the 2024 Somers intern Teagan Cunningham; 2 REU diving interns, Ana Hoffman-Sole and Larkin Garden, as well as 8 other REU interns Will, Holly, Angel, Mackenzie, Amy, and Kelita; and 2 Western Washington University art residents Birdie and Myrie.
+This summer, I got to work with a few local organizations with underwater projects as well as helping out the scientific dive class attain their AAUS scientific diving certification.
+This was also a chance to improve my diving and leadership skills by assisting Dr. Derek Smith, the laboratory manager and research assistant professor as well as Capt.
+Nathan Schwarck, the DSO as they teach the AAUS scientific diving course.

 Upon arriving at SPMC, after unpacking everything and introducing ourselves, some of the REU interns and I wasted no time and decided to go for a swim at sunset where the water was a brisk 52°F. Little did we know that this would become a regular event throughout the summer.